China’s military build-up is a current threat and not a future threat, according to United States Secretary of the Air Force Frank Kendall.

 “That success has come as a direct consequence of the US military, including, importantly, US Air Force presence throughout the region.”

 Earlier this week, a US Department of Defense delegation concluded the latest round of military-to-military talks with Chinese counterparts.
-US officials reportedly emphasized the importance of maintaining open lines of communication for responsibly managing competition.
+US officials reportedly emphasised the importance of maintaining open lines of communication for responsibly managing competition.

-Michael S. Chase, deputy assistant secretary of defense for China, Taiwan and Mongolia, led the US delegation to Beijing for the 18th iteration of the Defense Policy Coordination Talks between the U.S. and China.
+Michael S Chase, Deputy Assistant Secretary of Defense for China, Taiwan and Mongolia, led the US delegation to Beijing for the 18th iteration of the Defense Policy Coordination Talks between the US and China.

 The US delegation also underscored the importance of maintaining peace and stability across the Taiwan Strait, raised concerns about ongoing provocations from North Korea, and urged China to encourage stability and de-escalation in the Middle East.

-In January, senior US and Chinese military officials resumed the US-China Defense Policy Coordination Talks at the Pentagon - Prior to that, the high-level talks were last held in September 2021.
+In January, senior US and Chinese military officials resumed the US-China Defense Policy Coordination Talks at the Pentagon.
+Prior to that, the high-level talks were last held in September 2021.

 US Secretary of the Air Force Kendall also discussed the potential for Russia to remain a threat in the region.